-Gang Crime Attorney in San Diego
+Gang Crime Defense Attorneys in San Diego

 Being accused of a gang-related crime is serious.
 While there are many federal laws pertaining to gangs, California has created its own laws on gang violence and other crimes, such as burglary and robbery.
 When someone is charged with a gang crime in San Diego, he or she is most often charged with the original crime, such as assault or murder, and given an extended sentence as a gang enhancement.